Canine Papillomat Infection in Dogs (Canine Papillomatosis, COPV)

 The most important facts at a glance

-The Canine Papillomavirus (COPV) is a virus that causes benign warts in dogs, especially common in young dogs under two years of age.
+Canine papillomavirus (COPV) is a virus that causes benign warts in dogs, particularly common in young dogs under two years of age.
 Transmission occurs through direct contact with infected animals or contaminated surfaces.
-The virus enters the body through small skin lesions and infects the epithelial cells there, leading to the formation of warts, mostly on the muzzle, lips, or in the oral cavity.
-The diagnosis is usually made by clinical examination, sometimes biopsies or PCR tests are necessary for confirmation.
-In most dogs, the warts heal without treatment because the immune system fights the virus itself.
-In rare cases, if warts interfere with eating or breathing, surgical removal may be necessary.
-For prevention, it is important to minimize contact with infected dogs and to maintain good hygiene.
+The virus enters the body through small skin injuries and infects epithelial cells there, leading to the formation of warts, mostly on the muzzle, lips, or in the mouth.
+Diagnosis is usually made through a clinical examination; sometimes biopsies or PCR tests are needed for confirmation.
+In most dogs, the warts heal without treatment as the immune system fights the virus itself.
+In rare cases, if warts obstruct eating or breathing, surgical removal may be necessary.
+For prevention, it is important to minimize contact with infected dogs and maintain good hygiene.
 There is no specific vaccine against COPV yet, but research is ongoing.
 A strong immune defense through a balanced diet and exercise can reduce the risk of infection.
 The prognosis is generally good, as the warts are benign and often disappear without permanent damage.
-Research focuses on the development of vaccines and understanding the genetic diversity of the virus.
+Research focuses on developing vaccines and understanding the genetic diversity of the virus.

 Causes

-The virus enters the body through microlesions or small injuries in the skin or mucous membrane.
-Once in the body, it infects the epithelial cells and leads to excessive cell division, resulting in the formation of warts or papillomas.
-These warts are often limited to the muzzle, lips, tongue, or gums, but can also occur on other parts of the body.
+The virus enters the body through micro-lesions or small injuries in the skin or mucous membrane.
+Once inside, it infects the epithelial cells and leads to excessive cell division, resulting in the formation of warts or papillomas.
+These warts are often limited to the muzzle, lips, tongue, or gums, but can also appear on other parts of the body.

-Young dogs under two years of age are particularly susceptible to this infection because their immune systems are not yet fully developed.
+Young dogs under two years old are particularly susceptible to this infection because their immune system is not yet fully developed.
 In rare cases, older dogs can also be affected, especially if their immune system is weakened.
 Genetic factors may also play a role in susceptibility to the virus.

 Symptoms

-The most noticeable symptoms of Canine Papillomatosis are the characteristic warts that develop in the dog’s oral cavity.
-These warts are usually cauliflower-like, rough, and can be white to gray in color.
-They vary in size and can occur individually or in groups.
+The most noticeable symptoms of canine papillomatosis are the characteristic warts that develop in the dog’s mouth area.
+These warts are usually cauliflower-like, rough, and can range in color from white to gray.
+They vary in size and can appear individually or in clusters.

 The warts can interfere with eating or drinking, especially if they are located on the tongue or in the throat.
 In some cases, they can lead to excessive salivation, bad breath, or difficulty chewing.
 Rarely, they can become infected or bleed if injured.

-In most cases, the dog shows no other systemic symptoms, as the infection remains locally confined.
-However, in severe cases or with additional infections by bacteria or fungi, a general deterioration of health can occur.
+In most cases, the dog shows no other systemic symptoms, as the infection remains localized.
+However, in cases of severe infestation or additional infections by bacteria or fungi, a general deterioration in health may occur.

 Diagnosis

-The diagnosis of Canine Papillomatosis is usually made through a clinical examination and observation of the characteristic warts.
-An experienced veterinarian can often make a presumptive diagnosis simply by looking at the warts.
+The diagnosis of canine papillomatosis is usually made through a clinical examination and observation of the characteristic warts.
+An experienced veterinarian can often make a presumptive diagnosis just by looking at the warts.

 To confirm the diagnosis, a biopsy of the warts can be performed to detect the presence of papillomavirus-infected cells.
-In some cases, a PCR (polymerase chain reaction) can also be used to directly identify the viral genome.
+In some cases, a PCR (polymerase chain reaction) can also be used to directly identify the viral genetic material.

 The differential diagnosis should rule out other causes of oral lesions, such as tumors, fungal infections, or other viral infections.
-A thorough examination and, if necessary, further laboratory tests help to rule out other possible causes.
+A thorough examination and, if necessary, further laboratory tests help to exclude other possible causes.

 Therapy